 So what is the entity fetching strategy anyway?

-When JPA loads an entity it also loads all the EAGER or “join fetch” associations too.
-As long as the persistence context is opened, navigating the LAZY associations results in fetching those as well, through additional executed queries.
+When JPA loads an entity, it also loads all the EAGER or “join fetch” associations too.
+As long as the persistence context is opened, navigating the LAZY associations results in fetching those as well, through additionally executed queries.

 While small projects don’t require a thorough entity fetching planning, medium to large applications shouldn’t ever ignore it.